G a r y W o l f s t o n e L a w O f f i c e s

 Harvard Law School

-Appointed Special Master on December 11, 1997, Mr. Lessig is charged with the responsibility of "collecting facts" in the Microsoft antitrust litigation.
+Appointed Special Master on December 11, 1997, Mr. Lessig was charged with the responsibility of "collecting facts" in the Microsoft antitrust litigation.
 To his credit, Lessig has not commented publicly on the case since his appointment.
 Significantly, the Special Master has the task of framing proposed "Findings of Facts and Conclusions of Law" in the case.
 Lessig is also facing a court-imposed deadline of May 31, 1998.

 According to James V. Girmaldi, a Seattle journalist based in Washington, D.C., David Boies, the man hired by the government to take on Microsoft, does not know how to use a computer; does not know how to retrieve his own e-mail; and does not surf the web!